 Dr. Natasha (Tasha) Wade is an Assistant Professor in the Department of Psychiatry at UC San Diego and licensed clinical Psychologist.
 She received her Ph.D. in Clinical Psychology with an emphasis in Neuropsychology from the University of Wisconsin-Milwaukee.
 She completed her clinical internship at VA Puget Sound American Lake and her postdoctoral fellowship at UC San Diego.
-Dr. Wade has over a decade of experience researching the relationship between substance use and brain-behavior relationships.
+Dr. Wade has 15+ years of experience researching the relationship between substance use and brain-behavior relationships.
 She is also interested in mechanisms underlying neurodevelopmental changes related to substance use, screen/phone use, improving measurement methods, and toxicology.
 She actively mentors individuals at all training levels, from undergrads through post-docs, including within the SDSU-UCSD Clinical Psychology Joint Doctoral Program (https://psychology.sdsu.edu/doctoral/clinical/) and the NIAAA-funded SDSU T32 (https://niaaa-t32.sdsu.edu/).

 Personal Interests: time with family, Great British Bake Off, tasty food, and naps